Time Value Of Money Explained: Why $1 Is Worth More Today Than Tomorrow

 Warren Buffet – in several interviews – always stressed the importance of investing in your own personal growth.

 Using the money you have today rather than later, you can invest in books, courses, or activities to improve yourself.

 Warren Buffet has also shared how knowledge is like compound interest.
 The more knowledge you have today, the more it will grow as you can grasp concepts more efficiently and make better (investment) decisions in the future.

 The theory and reasoning behind the TVM is sound.

-Here, I am not going to critique the TVM theory but provide certain exceptions to the scenarios mentioned earlier.
+Here, I will not critique the TVM theory but provide two exceptions to the scenarios mentioned earlier.

 Deflation is in many ways the opposite of inflation, where the general price level of goods and services decrease over time.

-However, deflationary regimes are more of the exceptions to the rule.
-Central banks always try their best to avoid such scenarios, as deflationary pressures are generally very bad for the economy.
+However, deflationary regimes are more of an exception to the rule.
+Central banks always try their best to avoid such scenarios, as deflationary pressures are generally awful for the economy.